Manya-Singh/MS-Engage-22/README.md

 ~ Clone the repository on a laptop or system (not compatible with mobiles, tablets or smartphones), recommended to clone in D drive.
 For this, open the Command Line Prompt and type

+~ D:
-~ D: to get into the D drive of the system
+  to get into the D drive of the system

 ~ git clone <insert URL of the cloned repo>

 ~ cd <in repo>

-~ code . to open the files in VS Code
+~ code .
+  to open the files in VS Code

-~ In VS Code, go to package.json -> in its terminal type <npm install> to install all the dependencies
+~ In VS Code, go to package.json -> in its terminal type <npm install> to install all the dependencies, a folder named "node_modules" will pop-up in the content window

 ~ Go to App.js in src -> in its terminal, type <npm start> to launch the app on your browser.
 After a few seconds of compilation, you'll be redirected to a new browser at http://localhost:3000/, and then will be greeted by a prompt window requesting permission to access the webcam.
 Upon accepting said request, wait a bit until the model is downloaded and voila, rejoice with the glory of out-of-the-box deep learning.